mogilefs-moji/moji/README.md

         int fid = attributes.getFid();

 #Running the integration tests
-To run the integration tests you need:
+To run the integration tests, you can make use of ready-to-use [docker image](https://hub.docker.com/r/hrchu/mogile-moji/), or setup the environment manually.
+For manual setup, you need:

 * A unix-type system (for shell script execution - FIXME)
 * A test MogileFS tracker and a storage node ([installation instructions](http://code.google.com/p/mogilefs/wiki/InstallHowTo "Google Code - MogileFS installation instructions"))